sylv3on/sylv3on.github.io/content/posts/new-to-infosec/index.md

 As time passed, I made a twitter account, applied for scholarships and engaged with the community.
 I have attended various security conferences and got to know a lot of people I admire but that was possible because I didn't let my fear consume me.
 I didn't get embarrassed to ask people questions, I engaged with people even though I didn't know them and tried to start a conversation.
 I applied to every scholarship I could even if I thought it was impossible for me to get it.
 The worse thing that can happen is to get a no or rejected but that doesn't mean that you must give up.
 It's normal and it happens to everyone whether it's a job, scholarship., fellowship, etc. These things happen in life and I have been there (to be honest everyone has been there even those you really admire).

 I have written a lot, but I just wanted to give a small background of how I started.
-Now I will give my personal advice for students who want to get into cyber security/ infosec and are new or don't know anything yet.
+Now I will give my personal advice for students who want to get into cyber security/infosec and are new or don't know anything yet.